mcnuttandrew/prong/README.md

 }
 ```

 If none of these work for you there is also a function query type.
-This is obviously the most expensive to run, so should be avoided where possible.
+This is obviously the most expensive to run, so should be avoided where possible

 ## Local development